 The mandate to stay at home left us with limited activities as opposed to the life we had outdoors.
-These days, the internet has become everybody’s best friend – all the more.
-Technology once proved its inevitably long-term value, apparently claiming to rule over the future of mankind and all systems.
-Yet again, this is an opportunity that psychologists embrace in response to the uprising mental health concerns addressing COVID-19.
+Mental health practitioners take on the digital platforms and technology addressing the psychological impact of COVID-19.
 “People need to be aided regardless of the platform.
 At this time, it is only through online that we can reach out to people.
 In each new normal, advantages and disadvantages will be of great impact as one transitions, ” Mr. Cajili further stated.
-It is also a question of how people will reconnect with the old system while being acquainted with the presently new norm and how our well being will adjust to a completely new world when this long wait is finally over.
+It is also a question of how people will reconnect with the old system while being acquainted with the presently new norm and how our wellbeing will adjust to a completely new world when this long wait is finally over.

 The recently concluded webinar on #NewNormal featuring Professor Michael Jimenez (MAPSY, RPSY) highlighted the so-called “Mindset of Change” and how change and crisis are technically related.
 “Change is a transition, a state of disequilibrium.
 And as for crisis, it is situational, adventitious, and developmental.
 Both lead to a transition that is not a one-time event, but rather a process.
 And during this process, we will go through denial, anger, bargaining, depression, and acceptance,’’ Prof. Jimenez explained.
-Clearly, the speaker is challenging our ability to move forward embracing change and crisis and walk through the path of grief from the old to the new.
+Clearly, the speaker is challenging our ability to move forward.
 He also addressed the fear that further triggers our anxiety and how we are dreaded by uncertainties.
-While masks serve as an armor against the virus itself, it’s equally important to identify what can protect us from such an emotionally alarming threat of this trying time and eventually become the bigger person ‘fear after fear’.
+While face masks protect us from the virus, it’s equally important to identify what can protect us from an emotionally alarming threat of this trying time and eventually become the bigger person ‘fear after fear’.
 The speaker concluded the discussion with a recall of the crises rooting from our childhood up to this day hence the current crisis as such, causing us panic and dismay is definitely not the first time.
 What lies in this #NEWNORMAL are simply “new challenges”, crisis after crisis, leading to constant transition.
 The emerging prediction on the ability of mankind to let go of what used to be normal depends on the weight of change that the crisis has brought us.
 And this mindset, as Prof. Jimenez proposed, will be our greatest challenge – psychologically.